haesle4/Chinese-Character-Autograder-Privacy-Policy/index.md

 ---

 ## Children’s Privacy
-The App does not knowingly collect personal information from children under the age of 13.
+The App does not collect personal information from children under the age of 13.
-Since no personal data is collected at all, the App complies with applicable child privacy regulations, including COPPA.
+Since no personal data is collected at all, the app complies with applicable child privacy regulations, including COPPA.

 ---